zappa/Zappa/README.md

         "runtime": "python3.14", // Python runtime to use on Lambda.
 Can be one of: "python3.9", "python3.10", "python3.11", "python3.12", "python3.13", or "python3.14".
 Defaults to whatever the current Python being used is.
         "s3_bucket": "dev-bucket", // Zappa zip bucket,
         "slim_handler": false, // Useful if project >50M.
 Set true to just upload a small handler to Lambda and load actual project from S3 at runtime.
 Default false.
         "snap_start": "PublishedVersions", // Enable Lambda SnapStart for faster cold starts.
 Can be "PublishedVersions" or "None".
 Default "None".
+SnapStart requires invoking a published version or alias (never `$LATEST`), so Zappa maintains a "snapstart" alias automatically: each `zappa update`/`deploy` publishes a new version, waits for its snapshot to be Active, then repoints the alias — and points API Gateway at it via `apigateway_lambda_qualifier` unless you've overridden that setting.
+Cannot be combined with `provisioned_concurrency` (AWS doesn't support SnapStart with provisioned concurrency).
         "settings_file": "~/Projects/MyApp/settings/dev_settings.py", // Server side settings file location,
         "tags": { // Attach additional tags to AWS Resources "Key": "Value",  // Example Key and value